Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 5. Coolant Pump on Hybrid May Fail and Cause CEL/Engine Shutdown: Hybrid models have a coolant pump that cools the control electronics.
 The pump may fail or spin slowly, causing the Check Engine Light to illuminate and the engine to shut down completely.

 6. Transfer Case Problem on the 4WD Models: Abnormal noises may arise from the transfer case.
 In this transfer case, parts are unavailable to repair internal damage; replacement is the only option.
-It is not uncommon for irregular tire wear to cause similar noises.
+It is not uncommon for irregular tyre wear to cause similar noises.
 Diagnosis should be done to ascertain the cause of the drive line noise.
-Tire noise can be reduced by rotating the tires at least every 5,000 miles.
+Tyre noise can be reduced by rotating the tyres at least every 5,000 miles.

 7. Check Engine Light With Code P0442, P0456, and P1450: The Check Engine Light may come with codes P0442, P0456, and P1450.
 These codes are related to the EVAP system.
 Our engineers told us that if there is no confirmed EVAP system fault, the latest software available for the powertrain control module (PCM) will resolve this issue.